Seemor

 The pattern

-The best restaurant we've analyzed is a 124-review omakase counter in Vancouver.
+The best restaurant in our database is a 124-review omakase counter in Vancouver.
 The best value is a Palestinian falafel shop in London with 356 reviews.
-The most fascinating find is a 112-review Sinaloan mariscos spot in New York.
+The most interesting find is a 112-review Sinaloan mariscos spot in New York.

 None of them would show up in a "best of" list built on review volume.
-All of them have something in common: the locals who eat there keep coming back.
+All of them have something in common: the people who live nearby eat there regularly.

-The most reliable signal for a great restaurant has never been a star count or a review volume.
+The most reliable signal for a great restaurant isn't a star count or a review volume.
 It's whether the people who live nearby eat there on a Tuesday.

 See what Seemor finds for you